saltukalakus/idiomatic-rust-snippets/README.md

 1. [Essentials](./src/essentials/intro.md) covers the basic aspects of the Rust programming language.
 They are explained with easy to understand examples.

+2. [Anti Patterns](./src/anti-patterns/intro.md) section explains various non-idiomatic usages that need to be avoided.
+This is the best section to read for developers who have started building projects with Rust.

-2. [Design Patterns](./src/patterns/intro.md) section demonstrates several design patterns with minimalistic but complete projects.
+3. [Design Patterns](./src/patterns/intro.md) section demonstrates several design patterns with minimalistic but complete projects.
 This section is for more advanced developers and design architects.

-3. [Anti Patterns](./src/anti-patterns/intro.md) section explains various non-idiomatic usages that need to be avoided.
-This is the best section to read for developers who have started building projects with Rust.

 4. [Algorithms](./src/algorithms/intro.md) section explains various popular algorithms with code samples in Rust.
-This is the most advanced section of the book so keep it to the last after digesting the first three sections.

 The project follows a minimalistic approach, where almost all pages are short with simple, easy-to-follow code samples.
 Most samples can run.
 External documentation is referenced when necessary for extended information.